-The best (and hardiest) house plants we’re lusting over right now
+The best (and hardiest) indoor plants we’re lusting over right now.

 Lush foliage to prickly gems, indoor plants have so much natural goodness that impacts us in multiple ways.
 From the air we breathe to our overall mental well-being, and all with the added bonus of being an easy (and affordable) way to style up our interiors.
 And yes, there are many among us who struggle to keep these green beauties alive, but with our round-up of the best and hardiest house plants, you’re all but guaranteed to earn yourself green thumb status.

 It seems kind of fitting that one of the toughest house plants around is also called the Mother-in-law’s tongue.
 Growing up to 12-feet high, the snake plant holds its upright position with impressive fortitude.
 And not only does it absorb excessive amounts of carbon monoxide, but the Snake Plant looks good too.
 The only trick to these beauties is to let the soil dry out in-between waterings.

 They may be prickly, but boy, are these intriguing plants easy to keep alive.
 Cacti thrive on neglect and harsh conditions, so the only way you can harm them is by giving them too much water.
 And what is super neat about them, is that no two cacti are quite alike, so clustering a few together can look great.
 Just place them in direct sunlight, such as a window sill, and they will be content.

 The Aloe Vera plant is handy to have hanging around the house because of its natural pain-relieving qualities – perfect for minor burns.
 And although a popular outdoor plant, as a succulent, Aloe Vera thrives quite nicely as a house plant, helping to balance air quality indoors.
 It just needs to be in a well-lit part of the house and have minimal watering.